Loxapine (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have seizures, glaucoma, heart disease, liver disease, kidney disease, or a history of breast cancer.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, heart or blood vessel disease, blood or bone marrow problems, glaucoma, trouble urinating, bowel blockage, brain tumor, or a history of seizures or breast cancer.

 Possible Side Effects While Using This Medicine